oSoc18/kiest_ze/README.md

 - cd kiestze
 - `python build_steps.py`
 - Create a file called `secret.py` in `kiestze_django/kiestze_django/` with the variables `key`, `psql_user` and `psql_password` (you can generate a Django secret key on https://djskgen.herokuapp.com/)
-- Start nginx and gunicorn (follow digitialocean tutorial above for info on how to set it up)
+- Start nginx and gunicorn (follow digitalocean tutorial above for info on how to set it up)

 ## Frontend
-All assets go trough webpack to go minified.
+All assets go through webpack to go minified.
 Javascript will also get bundles and be converted to simple javascript to work on all devices.

 ### Install requirements
 - NodeJS